-Cognitive behavioral therapy (CBT) is a short-term psychotherapy approach.
-The intent of CBT is to help people refrain from undesirable behaviors by changing their thought patterns.
+Cognitive-behavioral therapy (CBT) is a short-term psychotherapy approach that helps people refrain from undesirable behaviors by changing their thought patterns.
 The idea behind this approach is that thought patterns and the way we process life events have a great influence on our behaviors and feelings.
-Cognitive behavioral therapy is an effective talk therapy approach that aims to teach coping skills and strategies for dealing with a variety of obstacles throughout life.
+Cognitive-behavioral therapy is an effective talk therapy approach that aims to teach coping skills and strategies for dealing with a variety of obstacles throughout life.
 One of the major components behind the theory of CBT is that distorted thinking can lead to anxiety, depression, and problematic behaviors while thinking logically with a positive outlook can help people respond to life events more effectively.
-Research has shown that cognitive behavioral therapy is a powerful and useful technique for treating depression, anxiety, and panic and disorders, as well as addiction and other dysfunctional behaviors.
-On a fundamental level, cognitive behavioral therapy works.
-Successful application of CBT will consist of structured, collaborative therapy sessions between a counselor and patient.
-Sessions will involve clearly identifying the problem, goal setting, thorough and frequent communication, “homework” assignments, and feedback as well as the teaching of tools to help achieve behavioral changes and personal growth.

-How Effective is Cognitive Behavioral Therapy?
+How Effective is Cognitive-Behavioral Therapy?

-How Does Cognitive Behavioral Therapy Work?
+How Does Cognitive-Behavioral Therapy Work?

-Cognitive behavioral therapy focuses on changing certain thoughts and behaviors that prevent positive results.
-The psychotherapy technique can assist with working out numerous emotional, medical, and social problems.
-CBT is short-term and involves one-on-one treatment sessions.
-The therapy sessions are goal-oriented and intended to eliminate cognitive issues and prevent relapse of various behavioral disorders.
-CBT is a one-on-one, short-term form of psychotherapy therapy that lasts anywhere from one to twenty sessions.
+CBT is a one-on-one, short-term form of psychotherapy therapy that lasts anywhere from one to 20 sessions.
 It is problem-specific, goal-oriented, designed to achieve remission and prevent relapse of specific mental disorders.
 Other forms of psychotherapy work by exploring a person’s past to gain insight into their emotions and behaviors.
 Conversely, CBT focuses on present beliefs and feelings.
-During cognitive behavioral therapy sessions, patients will develop skills to help them recognize problematic thinking, modify their thought patterns, and behave in more productive ways.
+During cognitive-behavioral therapy sessions, patients will develop skills to help them recognize problematic thinking, modify their thought patterns, and behave in more productive ways.
 Eventually, they will develop the tools to be able to act desirably in their ongoing life.

 - Psychological behavioral issues are partially based on insufficient ways of thinking.